 The purpose of this award is to recognize outstanding chapter advisors.
 These individuals selflessly give of their time and energy to improve the undergraduate fraternity/sorority experience.

-Regardless if a chapter is applying for one award or all seven awards, they are allotted the same amount of time.
+Regardless of if a chapter is applying for one award or all seven award categories, they are allotted the same amount of time in award panel interviews.
 Noting this, it is important for chapters to be succinct in their delivery and remember the judges are looking for specific items.
-Below is a breakdown of what the judges are looking for in each interview, broken down by each category.
+A breakdown of what the judges are looking for in each interview, broken down by each category is provided below.

 Commitment to Academic Excellence